wendahere/JAWS/Jayvien.md

 Firstly, in order to have the OLED working with ESP32 we need to create a [OLED Library](http://github.com/wendahere/JAWS/blob/master/Content/MAIN%20OLED%20ssd1306.py) for it. **Save this file as ssd1306.py.**

-The main purpose of this is to allow ESP32 to access the OLED to print something on the screen , set its sizes & dimensions.
+*The main purpose of this is to allow ESP32 to access the OLED to print something on the screen , set its sizes & dimensions.*

 After doing that, it is important to display something on your screen to show the output of it.
 So I asked my team what output they want to see in the OLED Display and they decided they want 'SAFE' & 'NOT SAFE'.
 And I Showed the [OLED MAIN CODE](https://github.com/wendahere/JAWS/blob/master/Content/Jay%20OLED%20main.py) to them.

 However, there is one more important step after doing all of these.
-It is very important to press the EN button on your ESP32 to enable it to the OLED Display.
+It is very important to **Press the EN button on your ESP32** to enable it to the OLED Display.
 This will pop out the words you type inside the [OLED MAIN CODE](https://github.com/wendahere/JAWS/blob/master/Content/Jay%20OLED%20main.py) that i given to you before.